-The U.S. Copyright Office recognizes that there may be cases where a photographer may not have a digital copy of his or her photos or may find it difficult to create a digital copy for purposes of seeking a group registration.
-If a photographer is unable to submit his or her photos in a digital format, the applicant may request special relief from the deposit requirements.
+The U.S. Copyright Office recognizes that there may be cases where a photographer may not have a digital copy of the photos or may find it difficult to create a digital copy for purposes of seeking a group registration.
+If a photographer is unable to submit the photos in a digital format, the applicant may request special relief from the deposit requirements.